softwareloop/mybatis-generator-lombok-plugin/README.md

 # MyBatis Generator Lombok plugin

-A plugin for MyBatis Generator to use Lombok's @Data annotation instead of getters and setters.
+A plugin for MyBatis Generator to use Lombok annotations instead of getters and setters.
 Helps to reduce the amount of boilerplate generated code.